Nagai Yume: Film ending

-Kuroda suddenly appears in the office, and Yamauchi, horrified by what he has just learned, asks Kuroda just why he would do such a thing.
-Kuroda reasons that humanity never need fear death again if they had the option to go into an eternal dream.
+Kuroda suddenly appears in the office, and Yamauchi, horrified by what he has just learned, asks Kuroda why he would do such a thing.
+Kuroda reasons that humanity never needs to fear death again if they have the option to go into an eternal dream.
 Disgusted, Yamauchi replies that this would desecrate the spirits of the dying.
-Kuroda breaks down, and reveals that despite taking the crystals, he is now unable to dream at all.
-Yamauchi comments on the poetic irony of the situation, and prepares to leave, only for Kuroda to bludgeon him to death with a framed photograph of Kana.
-After a final encounter with Kana's spirit, who bids him farewell, the Doctor turns around to find that horrifyingly, the whole incident had been captured on a set of cameras.
+Kuroda breaks down and reveals that despite taking the crystals, he is now unable to dream at all.
+Yamauchi comments on the poetic irony of the situation and prepares to leave, only for Kuroda to bludgeon him to death with a framed photograph of Kana.
+After a final encounter with Kana's spirit, who bids him farewell, the Doctor turns around to find that horrifyingly, the whole incident has been captured on a set of cameras.
 By administering the crystals to himself, he has now become infected by whatever caused Mukoda and Takeshima's condition.

 Beset by powerful delusions and hallucinations, Kuroda descends into madness (all documented on the cameras), before suddenly waking up in a hospital bed to find Yamauchi - his death having been just another hallucination - and three other doctors taking notes.
 Much like how Mukoda had been seen scrawling gibberish onto the walls of his room on the ward, Kuroda had repeatedly written Kana's name on the wall multiple times.
-After Yamauchi asks if Kuroda is feeling okay, the doctor-turned-patient looks down at his mutated hands, and begins weeping as he finally goes insane, bearing mutations similar to those Mukoda had displayed.
+After Yamauchi asks if Kuroda is feeling okay, the doctor-turned-patient looks down at his mutated hands and breaks down in tears as he finally goes insane, bearing mutations similar to those Mukoda had displayed.